PCX: Image data compression

-Compared to the maximum run length of 128, possible with TGA RLE compression, the PCX run-length encoding offers a larger single-pixel value range, while the maximum run length is restricted to 63.

 Due to the use of the two most-significant bits as flags, pixel values from 192 to 255 (with their most-significant bit already set) must be stored in an RLE byte pair, even when they only occur one or two pixels in succession, whereas color indexes 0 to 191 can be stored directly or in RLE byte pairs (whichever is more space-efficient); therefore, the actual compression ratio could be optimized with proper sorting of palette entries, though this is not feasible where the file must share its color palette with other images.
 For example, a palette could be optimized with the most commonly used colors occurring in palette positions 0 to 191 and the least common colors allocated to the remaining quarter of the palette.

-Another inefficiency with the RLE algorithm is that it is possible to store chunks with a length of 0, which allows whitespace in the file.
-This allowed PCX files to be decompressed slightly faster on the processors it was originally intended for.
-This quirk could be used for steganography.
+Another "inefficiency" with the RLE algorithm is that it is possible to store chunks with a length of 0, which allows whitespace in the file.
+This is because otherwise the length would have to be incremented once which would slow down decompression slightly, this allowed PCX files to be decompressed faster on the processors it was originally intended for.

-The PCX compression algorithm requires very little processor power or memory to apply, a significant concern with the computer systems when it was designed.
-As computers and display hardware grow more sophisticated, the PCX algorithm becomes less space-efficient.
+The PCX compression algorithm requires very little processor power or memory to apply, a significant concern with computer systems when it was designed.
 Compression algorithms used by newer image formats are more efficient when compressing images such as photographs, and dithered or otherwise complex graphics.

 Color palette

 A PCX file has space in its header for a 16 color palette.
 When 256-color VGA hardware became available there was not enough space for the palette in a PCX file; even the 54 unused bytes after the header would not be enough.
 The solution chosen was to put the palette at the end of the file, along with a marker byte to confirm its existence.

 If a PCX file has a 256-color palette, it is found 768 bytes from the end of the file.
 In this case the value in the byte preceding the palette should be 12 (0x0C).
 The palette is stored as a sequence of RGB triples; its usable length is defined by the number of colors in the image.
-Colors values in a PCX palette always use 8 bits, regardless of the bit depth of the image.
+Color values in a PCX palette always use 8 bits, regardless of the bit depth of the image.